kleene-project/docs/run/storage/index.md

   including Kleened.
 Nullfs mounts are not managed by Kleene except for the mount-operation during container creation.

-  If you mount a **nullfs mount or non-empty volume** into a directory in the container in which some files or directories exist, these files or directories are hidden by the mount.
+If a nullfs mount or a non-empty volume is mounted into a non-empty directory in a container, the existing files or directories are hidden by the mount.
 The hidden files are not removed or altered, but are not accessible while the nullfs mount or volume is mounted.

 See the [`container create` command](/reference/klee/container_create/#specifying-mounts) for details on how to specify volume or nullfs mounts with Klee.